ethereumclassic/ECIPs/_specs/ecip-tabs.md

 ## Invariance of Adjacent Canon-Arbitration Conditions

-Like the incumbent Total Difficulty comparison condition, the proposed condition replacing it ("Consensus Score") can yield indecisive outcomes, or ties.
+Like the incumbent protocol's initial comparison condition on Total Difficulty, the comparison condition proposed to replace it (an abstracted "Consensus Score") can yield indecisive outcomes, or ties.

 In the case of ties, subsequent protocol canon-arbitration conditions are preserved as invariants, namely (and in this order):